So our change in schedule was welcomed and presented itself as more an opportunity than a disappointment.

 And with our son visiting for the weekend, I wanted to whip up something special.

+Sorry!
+This is a two-inch leftover I ate the next day.
 I didn't think to take a pic of this awesome breakfast when I was cooking.
+But you get the idea of the layers and flavors of this sandwich. |

 This is now my new favorite breakfast sandwich that will be made again and again.
 I'm already a big fan of everything bagels with egg and cheese and Italian bread with fried eggs, cheese, provolone, and red peppers, but this sandwich takes the Italian egg sandwich to a new level that I'm really loving.